Professional ice hockey in Connecticut: New Haven/Bridgeport

 In 1992, the Nighthawks signed a last-minute player-development affiliation with the Ottawa Senators, which required the team to be re-branded as the New Haven Senators for the 1992–93 season.
 Fans were ambivalent to the name change and attendance plummeted, making this the franchise last season in New Haven.

 Hockey had a brief reboot with the arrival of former Hartford Whalers' affiliate, the Beast of New Haven (formerly the Carolina Monarchs), which were displaced from North Carolina by their parent team's relocation in 1997.
-They were followed by a two seasons of the independent New Haven Knights from 2000–02.
-Following the Knights' departure, however, chronic maintenance issues in the New Haven Coliseum, as well as competition from other southern Connecticut arenas, prompted state and city officials to permanently close the arena in 2002.
-Demolition of the Coliseum was completed in throughout 2006, concluded by the implosion of the signature elevated parking garage on January 20, 2007.
+They were followed by a two seasons of the independent New Haven Knights of the United Hockey League (UHL) from 2000–02.
+However, chronic maintenance issues in the New Haven Coliseum, as well as competition from other newer southern Connecticut arenas, prompted state and city officials to permanently close the arena in 2002, ultimately resulting in Knights' folding that same year.
+Demolition of the Coliseum began in 2005, starting with the tearing down of the arena area and concluding with the implosion of the signature elevated parking garage on January 20, 2007.

-The Bridgeport Sound Tigers begin play in the AHL in 2001, in the newly constructed Arena at Harbor Yard.
+The Bridgeport Sound Tigers began play in the AHL in 2001, in the newly constructed Arena at Harbor Yard.
 During the first season of play, the Sound Tigers won their division championship and played in the Calder Cup Finals, though ultimately losing to the Chicago Wolves four games to one.
 As of the 2009 season, the team had seven winning seasons.
 Located 20 miles west of the New Haven Coliseum, competition from the Arena at Harbor Yard was one of the factors in the coliseum's demise.
 In 2021, the team was rebranded the Bridgeport Islanders after their long time NHL affiliate the New York Islanders.